Broadband and working from home

 Usage limits and traffic management

 Some broadband connections have a monthly usage limit.
 We would recommend that home workers avoid any capped service and opt for an unlimited deal whenever possible.
 Using the broadband for work as well as personal tasks will consume a lot more data, especially if you’re going to be using it for demanding activities like video chat and file transfers.
-Exceeding the cap of a limited package can mean extra charges in the monthly bill or having broadband speed reduced.
+Exceeding the cap of a limited package can mean reduced broadband speeds or extra fees.

 Another restriction to watch out for is an ISPs traffic management policy.
 Most of the time this will not be a problem as it’s most often used to slow down file sharing, but some ISPs can apply it in other ways.
 For instance, Virgin Media has a limit on how much you are permitted to upload at certain times of the day.